leamusa/js-biglietto-treno-form/README.md

    b The answer will be printed in console
-2. Once everything is going to work well put the Form in page where: a the user can put the data b can visualize the final price if discount is applied
+2. Once everything is going to work well put the Form in page where: a the user can put the data b can visualize the final price

 3. The output result can be printed in console a the price will be in decimal for cents